 Follow the Kelvin Walkway along the River Kelvin and you'll end up at another of the city's most popular parks, the Botanic Gardens.
 Home to a rose garden, tree trail, woodland river walks and the Kibble Palace.
 The A-listed Victorian glasshouse, Kibble Palace, is considered one of the finest glasshouse structures in the world, with a collection of significant plants alongside classical marble statues.

-Victoria Park is known as one of Glasgow's prettiest parks, with landscaped gardens and floral displays, as well as Fossil Grove, Glasgow’s most ancient visitor attraction.
+Victoria Park is known as one of Glasgow's prettiest parks, with landscaped gardens and floral displays.
 Find out more about each of the city's parks at Glasgow City Council's website.

 The West End Festival brings a month-long series of events, with parades, music, films, talks and much more in one of Scotland's biggest community events of its kind.
 Whilst Bard in the Botanics brings a selection of Shakespeare's plays to the Botanic Gardens each summer.

 For the biggest superstars in the world, the OVO Hydro is the place to go!
-This landmark building on the Glasgow skyline continually makes the list of top 5 busiest arenas in the world, attracting musicians, shows, comedians and more.
+This landmark building on the Glasgow skyline continually makes the list of top 5 busiest arenas in the world.
 Find out what acts are performing soon at OVO Hydro's website.

 If you prefer a more intimate setting for comedians, then The Stand in the Woodlands area of the west end is one of the best comedy clubs in the UK, showcasing local and touring acts.